AWcoder/MisfitsUnited/Constitution.md

 - The rookie draft will take place following the completion of the NFL draft.
 - The draft will follow a linear format just like the NFL draft (1.01 has 2.01, 3.01, 4.01 etc.)
 - Trading draft picks is allowed during the rookie draft
-- IR spots from the previous season must be cleared 1 week prior to the start of the rookie draft.
-Only players eligible for IR during the next season are allowed to stay on IR (typically would be due to an offseason injury).
 - Free agency is locked during the draft
-- After the draft is complete, trading will be locked until the commissioner process all roster moves made during the draft.
 - Only NFL rookies are eligible to be picked in the Rookie Draft.
 Non-rookies must be aquired via free agency.